What is a Knowledge Base Video, and How to Create One?

 A knowledge base video is a great way to educate your customers on using your product.
 It can be used as an onboarding tool or as part of your customer service portal.

-Knowledge Base Videos or KBV are a great way to answer the most common queries of your customers.
+Knowledge Base Videos or KBV, are a great way to answer your customers' most common queries.
 They are perfect substitutes for FAQs since they are engaging and provide a better learning experience than text.
 KBVs can be attached to articles in your knowledge base or embedded on your website and app.

 They're also great for providing tips, tricks, and advice that may not be obvious at first glance.
 For example, how do you find answers quickly if you want your new users to use an app or service (or anyone else)?
 Maybe there's a tutorial video they can watch first that will help them walk through the product or feature step by step.
 The information in these videos is detailed and exactly what they're looking at.
 A nicely made video knowledge base will eventually result in a good user experience that will positively impact your sales.